EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calc LAI stressor on τ.
-Compute the seasonal cycle of litter fall &amp; root litterfall based on LAI variations.
-Necessarily in precomputation mode
+Effect of LAI on turnover rates and computes the seasonal cycle of litterfall and root litterfall based on LAI variations, as modeled in CASA.

 **Parameters**
 - **Fields**